E.A. Diddle Arena

 Associate Director of Basketball Operations

-Martin Cross begins his second season on the WKU staff and his first season as Associate Director of Basketball Operations in 2016-17.
+Martin Cross enters his third season on the WKU staff and his second season as Associate Director of Basketball Operations in 2016-17.

-Cross will assist with day-to-day operations of the program, opponent scouting and on-campus recruiting.
-He will also serve as co-director of summer camps and oversee the Hilltopper student-managers.
+Cross coordinates the team’s travel and assists with day-to-day operations of the program, opponent scouting and on-campus recruiting.
+He also serves as co-director of summer camps and oversee the Hilltopper student-managers.

 Cross spent the 2015-16 season as WKU’s Video Coordinator after four years as a student-manager with the Hilltoppers, during which one of his main responsibilities was helping with film exchange and film review.
 Cross helped facilitate the Hilltoppers during the 2012 and 2013 NCAA Tournaments as a manager.